by Aaron E. Looney

 Topics: Burglary/Theft, Third District

-The NOPD is seeking assistance in identifying and locating a suspect in the ongoing investigation into multiple auto burglaries on May 18, 2021 in the 6100 block of Bellaire Drive.
+The NOPD is seeking assistance in identifying and locating a suspect in the investigation of a theft of a police vehicle that occurred on May 14, 2022.

 ...in your inbox.